Pyotr Bagration: Guerrilla warfare

 To Vice-Colonel of Akhtyrka Hussar Regiment Davydov.

 After reception of this, take hundred fifty Cossacks from Major-General Karpov and fifty Hussars of the Akhtyrka Hussar Regiment.

 I order you to take all measures to disturb the enemy and to endeavor to deprive him of supplies, not only on the flanks, but in the middle and in the rear, to upset transport and parks, to break ferries and to take away all remedies.
 In a word, I am sure that, having made to you such an important allowance, you will prove your quickness and diligence and that will justify my choice.
 You can send official reports to me at every convenient chance you have.
 Nobody should know about your movements; try to keep them shrouded in the most impenetrable secrecy.
 As to the foodstuffs of your command, you should take responsibility upon yourself...

 Bagration then also wrote letters to General Vassilichikov and General Karpov regarding the allocations and general information about the best Cossack and Hussar units available.
 On the request of Davydov he provided the vice colonel a copy of his map of the Smolensk province and when parting wished the young officer the best of luck, and also hoped for his success.
 His confidence would soon be emphasized when the guerrilla movement developed wide scope.
 Soon, besides Davydov's movement, other groups emerged: those of General Dorokhov, Captain Fisher, Captain Seslavin, Colonel Kudashev and many others.
 These groups successfully strove against the French, combining their activities with those of peasant guerrilla groups.
 Bagration became the author of the first real tactical instructions for such activities and one of the founders of the Russian guerrilla movement against Napoleon.

 Battle of Borodino

 The Bagration flèches were at the center of the Battle of Borodino.
 There, the most brutal fighting took place.

 The Bagration flèches seen on the far right.
 Painting by Franz Roubaud.

-Bagration giving orders during the Battle of Borodino while being wounded.
-Painting by Peter von Hess.